JubaX6/ConUHacks2024/README.md

 - [PyAudio](https://github.com/intxcc/pyaudio): PyAudio played a crucial role in capturing and processing audio input, making voice command recognition possible in our project.

 - [pynput](https://github.com/moses-palmer/pynput): Pynput provided essential tools for controlling and monitoring input devices, enhancing the overall user experience of our virtual accessibility assistant.

+## Commands

+The script continuously listens for voice commands using the SpeechRecognition library.

+The commands include:
+- grid cell coordinates
+- left click
+- right click
+- hide/show: hiding or showing the grid
+- application launching: "Chrome", "explorer", and ext.
+- starting the virtual mouse
+- and exiting the program

+The grid coordinates allow the user to navigate the screen with voice.
+Coordinated with the letters of the alphabet and integers, the user calls the square to navigate the mouse to and apply the appropriate commands.